Censorship in Mexico: Censorship in the 21st century

+Under the Fourth Transformation (2018–present)

 In 2018, President Andrés Manuel López Obrador, who was the leader of the opposition for 18 years, instaured morning press conferences colloquially known as La mañanera.
 He stated that the press could ask any questions of the government, emphasizing that "there are no limits, no censorship...
 The media are instruments to keep the people informed".
 In these sessions, he frequently delivered lengthy speeches, attacking his critics and political adversaries rather than responding directly to reporters' questions about national matters.
 Journalists consider that López Obrador used this approach to control or influence the narrative by silencing dissents.
 For instance, he condemned and marginalized media outlets that do not aligned with his views, creating an environment where some reporters or outlets may feel pressured to tone down their criticism.
 During these sessions, López Obrador also disclosed non-public information about journalists such as Natalie Kitroeff, bureau chief of The New York Times in Mexico, or Carlos Loret de Mola, a contributor to El Universal and LatinUS, which is prohibited by law.
 López Obrador argued that journalists should be considered civil servants, as media outlets are "public-interest entities".
 During his term, the use of co-opted influencers increased to portray a positive image of the presidency on social networks while condemning traditional media.
 By the end of his presidency, López Obrador halted the operations of the INAI, criticizing the organization for its cost and questioning its effectiveness.
 He replaced it with a government ministry, Secretariat of Anticorruption and Good Governance, responsible for overseeing transparency activities within the government.